Viable systems approach: Description

 The VSA is a scientific approach to business theory that has become increasingly prominent in Italian academic circles in the past decade.
-Based upon system theory, VSA focuses on the analysis of relationships among socio-economic entities in search of viable interacting conditions (Barile, 2000; Golinelli, 2000).
-According to VSA, every entity (a business or an individual) can be considered a system of many parts or structures (Parsons, 1971), made up of a group of interlinked sub-components, with the aim of realising a common goal.
+Based upon system theory, VSA focuses on the analysis of relationships among socio-economic entities in search of viable interacting conditions.
+According to VSA, every entity (a business or an individual) can be considered a system of many parts or structures, made up of a group of interlinked sub-components, with the aim of realising a common goal.

 The viable systems approach proposes a deep analysis of the structure/systems dichotomy, proposing that every system represents a recognisable entity emerging from a specific changing structure (set of individual elements with assigned roles, activities and tasks performing in compliance with rules and constraints).
 Since a system originates from its structure, its evolution derives from the dynamic activation of static existing basic relationships.
 A structure can be studied (what it is?
 How it is made?), a system should only be interpreted (how does it work?
 What logics does it follow?)".
 This means that the static structure brings up the recognition of various possible systems dependant on the finalities and final goal; e.g., a human being is composed by many components assembled within a physical structure, but in the dynamic view man and women may be eating, sleeping, playing tennis or bridge, and all of these are different possible system behaviors.

 Another important VSA proposal is represented in the following figure, derived from Beer's first conceptualization of the decision making area and operating structure.
 Basically, VSA advances upon Stafford Beer's proposal, based upon the distribution of numerous managerial and operative decisions within the operating structure area.
 The management system can limit the real decision making to strategic and high level issues, involving every decision maker.
 In a similar way, we may say that the operating area of a human being involves the decision of going to jog, requiring the person to wear a sport outfit and running shoes; on the other hand, the decision about pursuing higher education, starting a new venture, or practicing within an existing business, may be relegated within the higher control system.

 In addition, the viable systems approach introduces the conceptual matrix.
 This is based upon an iterative process of conception and realization of a viable system.
 It starts from an idea that needs to be framed within a logical model, then expressed in a physical structure.
 Once the physical structure is defined it can relate with external resources and systems, embracing them within an extended structure that, via its dynamics, can give birth to numerous specific structures and eventually end up to be a viable system.
 This recursive process may represent the development of a business just as much as an industrial district.